JavaPantry/springcloud-workshop/WorkLogNotes/Микросервисы на Spring Cloud.md

 - course suggests to create `class SecurityConfig extends WebSecurityConfigurerAdapter`
   - `WebSecurityConfigurerAdapter` is deprecated in 3.x
   - [How to fix error of WebSecurityConfigurerAdapter when upgrade to Spring Boot 3.0.0?](https://stackoverflow.com/questions/74666596/how-to-fix-error-of-websecurityconfigureradapter-when-upgrade-to-spring-boot-3-0)
     - WebSecurityConfigurerAdapter is deprecated and should use component-based security configuration.
 You'll have to create a SecurityFilterChain bean for HTTPSecurity and shouldn't extend WebSecurityConfigurerAdapter as other answer suggested.
-Please refer https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter for more details.
+Please refer [Spring Security without the WebSecurityConfigurerAdapter](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter) for more details.
     - Instead `@Override protected void configure(HttpSecurity http) throws Exception {...}`
     - create `@Bean public SecurityFilterChain securityFilterChain(HttpSecurity http) throws Exception {...}`
 - start EurekaServerApplication